Code-Institute-Submissions/weather-app/README.md

 * Search box responds correctly and gives suitable information on a screen
 * Be provided with correct and updated information
 * Website content displayed in a suitable and not offensive manor
+* SUbmit buttons responds and executes search same way as keypress

 ### Expectations:
 * Searched city name is being displayed on a screen with suitable information